MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-refactor-web-app-sql.md

   - With Software Assurance, Contoso can exchange existing licenses for discounted rates on a SQL Database, using the Azure Hybrid Benefit for SQL Server.
 This could provide savings of up to 30%.
   - SQL Database provides security features such as always encrypted, dynamic data masking, and row-level security/threat detection.
 - For the app web tier, Contoso has decided to use Azure App Service.
 This PaaS service enables that to deploy the app with just a few configuration changes.
 Contoso will use Visual Studio to make the change, and deploy two web apps.
 One for the website, and one for the WCF service.
-- To meet requirements for a DevOps pipeline, Contoso has selected to use Azure DevOps for source code management (scm) with Git repos.
+- To meet requirements for a DevOps pipeline, Contoso has selected to use Azure DevOps for source code management (SCM) with Git repos.
 Automated builds and release will be used to build the code, and deploy it to the Azure App Service.

 ### Solution review